renegade-fi/rust-sdk/README.md

 See example [`quote_validation.rs`](examples/quote_validation.rs) for an example of using these fields to validate a quote before submitting it.

 This can be run with `cargo run --example quote_validation`.

+### Rate Limits
+The rate limits for external match endpoints are as follows:
+- **Quote**: 100 requests per minute
+- **Assemble**: 5 _unsettled_ bundles per minute.
+That is, if an assembled bundle is submitted on-chain, the rate limiter will reset.
+If an assembled match is not settled on-chain, the rate limiter will remove one token from the per-minute allowance.